WoodWing/elvis-simple-api-plugin-sample/README.md

 }
 ```

-Reason is that our Elvis API Plugin requires Elvis authentication (ROLE_CUSTOM_API_TEST).
+Reason is that our Elvis API Plugin requires Elvis authentication (ROLE_USER).
 So we first have to authenticate and after that we can call the API.

 Authenticate to Elvis request:
 ```bash